Where Did It All Come From?

 Wasn't there a great controversy in the early Christian Church about Creation?

 One major controversy in the early Church concerned the basic question of the origin of matter/energy.
-Remember, Christianity was born in the midst of a pagan world.
-Two major influences felt by Christians came from Gnosticism and the teachings of Plato.
+Remember, Christianity in the First Century was born in the midst of a pagan world.
+Two major influences on Christians came from Gnosticism and the teachings of Plato.
 Both taught the eternal, pre-existence of matter.
-This directly conflicted with the teachings of Genesis and other parts of Scripture stating God created matter/energy.
+This teaching directly conflicted with the teachings of Genesis and other parts of Scripture stating God created matter/energy.
 Only God is presented in the Bible as being eternal.
 Everything else therefore came through divine action.

 I've heard of the teaching of ex nihilo.
 How does that teaching fit into the overall picture of the controversy?

-The basic controversy the early Church faced concerned the origin of matter/energy itself.
-Has it always been here (like God), or did God alone exist before anything else came into being?
+The fundamental controversy the early Church faced concerned the origin of matter/energy.
+Had they always been here (like God), or did God alone exist before anything else came into being?
 The biblical answer is clear: only God is eternal.
 All else is created and therefore has an origin.

 Ex nihilo is a Latin expression meaning "out of nothing."
 It came to be used in Christian circles to distinguish biblical teaching from the surrounding pagan world that believed in the eternal pre-existence of matter.
 The Bible reveals that God spoke the Creation into existence (Psalms 148:5 and 33:6).
-Once He created matter, Genesis One speaks of God using the matter He created as building material.
-For example, the animals and Adam were created from the Earth itself (Gen. 2:7 and 2:19).
+Once He created energy/matter, Genesis One speaks of God using the energy/matter He created as building blocks.
+For example, the animals and Adam are created from the Earth itself (Gen. 2:7 and 2:19).

 Are there any specific Scriptures that say God created all things out of nothing?